CSDGroup/aisegcell/README.md

 Training U-Net is as simple as calling the command `cellseg_train`. `cellseg_train` can be called with the following arguments:

-  - `help`: show help message
+  - `--help`: show help message
-  - `data`: Path to CSV file containing training image file paths.
-The CSV file must have the columns `bf` and `mask`.
+  - `--data`: Path to CSV file containing training image file paths.
+The CSV file must have the columns `bf` and `--mask`.
-  - `data_val`: Path to CSV file containing validation image file paths (same format as `--data`).
+  - `--data_val`: Path to CSV file containing validation image file paths (same format as `--data`).
-  - `model`: Model type to train (currently only U-Net).
+  - `--model`: Model type to train (currently only U-Net).
 Default is "Unet".
-  - `checkpoint`: Path to checkpoint file matching `--model`.
+  - `--checkpoint`: Path to checkpoint file matching `--model`.
 Only necessary if continuing a model training.
-  - `devices`: Devices to use for model training.
+  - `--devices`: Devices to use for model training.
 Can be GPU IDs or "cpu".
 Multiple GPU IDs have to be listed separated by comma (e.g. `2,5`).
-  - `output_base_dir`: Path to output directory.
+  - `--output_base_dir`: Path to output directory.
-  - `epochs`: Number of training epochs.
+  - `--epochs`: Number of training epochs.
 Default is 5.
-  - `batch_size`: Number of samples per mini-batch.
+  - `--batch_size`: Number of samples per mini-batch.
 Default is 2.
-  - `lr`: Learning rate of the optimizer.
+  - `--lr`: Learning rate of the optimizer.
 Default is 1e-4.
-  - `base_filters`: Number of base_filters of Unet.
+  - `--base_filters`: Number of base_filters of Unet.
 Default is 32.
-  - `shape`: Shape [heigth, width] that all images will be cropped/padded to before model submission.
+  - `--shape`: Shape [heigth, width] that all images will be cropped/padded to before model submission.
 Default is [1024,1024].
-  - `receptive_field` Receptive field of a neuron in the deepest layer.
+  - `--receptive_field` Receptive field of a neuron in the deepest layer.
 Default is 128.
-  - `log_frequency`: Log performance metrics every N gradient steps during training.
+  - `--log_frequency`: Log performance metrics every N gradient steps during training.
 Default is 50.
-  - `loss_weight`: Weight of the foreground class compared to the background class for the binary cross entropy loss.
+  - `--loss_weight`: Weight of the foreground class compared to the background class for the binary cross entropy loss.
-  - `bilinear`: If flag is used, use bilinear upsampling, else transposed convolutions.
+  - `--bilinear`: If flag is used, use bilinear upsampling, else transposed convolutions.
-  - `multiprocessing`: If flag is used, all GPUs given in devices will be used for traininig.
+  - `--multiprocessing`: If flag is used, all GPUs given in devices will be used for traininig.
 Does not support CPU.
-  - `retrain`: If flag is used, best scores for model saving will be reset (required for training on new data).
+  - `--retrain`: If flag is used, best scores for model saving will be reset (required for training on new data).
-  - `transform_intensity`: If flag is used random intensity transformations will be applied to input images.
+  - `--transform_intensity`: If flag is used random intensity transformations will be applied to input images.
-  - `seed`: None or Int to use for random seeding.
+  - `--seed`: None or Int to use for random seeding.

 Make sure to activate the virtual environment created during [installation](#installation) before calling `cellseg_train`.

 The script `./cellseg/preprocessing/generate_list.py` can be used to write CSV files for `--data` and `--data_val` and has the following arguments:
-  - `help`: show help message
+  - `--help`: show help message
-  - `bf`: Path ([`glob`](https://docs.python.org/3/library/glob.html) pattern) to bright field images.
+  - `--bf`: Path ([`glob`](https://docs.python.org/3/library/glob.html) pattern) to bright field images.
 Naming convention must match naming convention of `--mask`.
-  - `mask`: Path (`glob` pattern) to segmentation masks.
+  - `--mask`: Path (`glob` pattern) to segmentation masks.
-  - `prefix`: Prefix for output file name (i.e. `{PREFIX}_files.csv`).
+  - `--prefix`: Prefix for output file name (i.e. `{PREFIX}_files.csv`).
-  - `out`: Directory to which output file is saved.
+  - `--out`: Directory to which output file is saved.

 Consider the following example:
 ```bash